 It is completely Azure-based (no local servers needed), and uses a subscription model.
 (An on-premises version is planned for high security environments, or customers with no Cloud connections.)

 The feature set is that of the MIM Portal, plus

 - Reporting with restore capabilities on each object

 - Very fast resource history, with restore options

-- Event Graph, a representation of all data events related to any object in the system, is a powerful tool for troubleshooting and auditing
+- Event Graph, which is a representation of all data events related to any object in the system – a powerful tool for troubleshooting and auditing

 - Preview/simulation/cancel/correct/resume features for workflows

 - Workflows with complex scenarios (sophisticated approval flows)

 - Extensible schema (users, groups, roles, cost centers, org structures etc.)